leangjia/blender_docs/trunk/blender_docs/manual/editors/graph_editor/fcurves/editing.rst

 The *Bake Sound to F-Curves* operator takes a sound file and uses its sound wave to create the animation data.

-Lowest frequency
+Lowest Frequency
    Cutoff frequency of a high-pass filter that is applied to the audio data.
-Highest frequency
+Highest Frequency
    Cutoff frequency of a low-pass filter that is applied to the audio data.
-Attack time
+Attack Time
    Value for the hull curve calculation that tells how fast the hull curve can rise.
    The lower the value the steeper it can rise.
-Release time
+Release Time
    Value for the hull curve calculation that tells how fast the hull curve can fall.
    The lower the value the steeper it can fall.
 Threshold